 Caution!
 Temporary Fences

-There are three points on the walk where temporary fences cross the footpath (marked by asterisks).
-Wrexham Council have advised they will advise the relevant landowners to modify the fences for walkers.
-The single-wire fences are passable, but we leave it to your discretion as to whether to attempt the walk at this time.
+There were two points on the walk where temporary fences crossed the footpath (marked by asterisks).
+Wrexham Council have notified us they would advise the relevant landowners to modify the fences for walkers.
+I negotiated the single-wire fences without too much trouble, but we leave it to your discretion as to whether to attempt the walk.

 Castle Gate